 - 1 tbsp dandelion root chunks, roasted

-- To roast the dandelion root, place the chopped dried roots on a baking tray and roast for 30 minutes at 90°C (200 °F).
+- To make this iced dandelion root latte recipe, start by roasting the dandelion root.
+Place the chopped dried roots on a baking tray and roast for 30 minutes at 90 °C (200 °F).
 You’ll know they’re done when they look golden brown and smell fragrant.

-- In a small saucepan, add the dandelion root chunks and water, bring to the boil, then allow to simmer for 30 minutes.
+- In a small saucepan, add the dandelion root chunks and water, bring the water to a boil, then allow the mixture to simmer for 30 minutes.

-- Strain and compost the roots, reserving the liquid.
-Let the tea cool to room temperature then place in the fridge, covered, to cool for a couple of hours.
+- Strain and compost the roots, reserving the liquid for the latte.
+Let the tea cool to room temperature then place the mixture in the fridge, covered, to cool for a couple of hours.

-- Once cooled, pour 1 cup of tea into a tall glass and add the milk, honey and ice cubes.
+- Once cooled, pour one cup of the tea into a tall glass and add the milk, honey and ice cubes.

 Have you made a dandelion tea or latte before?
 How was it?
 Share in the comments below.